dplassgit/d2lang/docs/overview.md

 ar.f2 = 3
 ar.f3 = new r
 ```

+Fields that are not set default to their default value (zero for
+numbers, false for boolean, and `NULL` for others.)

 Records can be compared using `==` and `!=`.
 Two records
 are `==` if every field is `==`, but not recursively.
 At this
 time, D2's record comparison is "shallow".